Ketamine Infusion Therapy for Chronic Pain

 Response rates vary by condition.
 For CRPS, studies have reported significant pain reduction in 70–80% of patients following a course of infusions.
 For other neuropathic conditions, response rates of 50–70% are commonly reported in the literature.

-Pain relief after ketamine infusions can last from weeks to months.
-Patients who respond well often find that the relief is qualitatively different from opioids — less sedating, with improvement in mood, function, and sleep alongside the pain reduction.
+Relief after ketamine infusions is often qualitatively different from what opioids provide — less sedating, with improvements in mood, function, and sleep alongside the pain reduction.
+Some patients describe it as the first time in years they've felt like themselves.

 Is Ketamine Safe?